aspiringsecurity/Medical-Counselor/dapp_suite/OCP-sso-workflow-analytics/README.md

 # Description
-This project contains a sample project that demonstrates the REST service calls required to login to OCP and access information management services (IMS) from OpenText.
+ REST service calls required to login to OCP and access information management services (IMS) from OpenText.

-The sample code is written in plain javascript and the user can choose whether to run the code in the browser or from a backend Node server.

 When writing your own application you can also use existing OpenID clients, e.g. as published on [https://openid.net/developers/certified/](https://openid.net/developers/certified/).